 You may wish to pass on some of your wealth to future generations, but retain a degree of control over the asset.
 This might be the case if the beneficiaries are not capable of holding the asset responsibly (for example if they are a minor, disabled or likely to fritter it away).
 Alternatively, you may have concerns that the asset might be in jeopardy in the event of a divorce, death or bankruptcy, or that it might affect entitlement to certain state benefits.
+A trust may also protect assets from care home fees.

 Establishing a trust enables the trustees to retain control of the asset, whilst enabling the beneficiary to enjoy the use of the asset, and/or the income arising.